juri-sinitson/angular-monorepo/README.md

 **Goals**
 >1.
 Increased agility because UI part can be approved during/before the service/backend part is being developed.
 >2.
 Every component can be found quickly.
 No knowledge and credentials of the real app is needed.
-This is very handy for designers, POs, C-Level and other decision parties.
+This is very handy for designers, POs, C-Level and other decision/developing parties.
 >3.
 The UI components are production ready.
 No rewriting for use in the production is needed.
+>4.
+The UI components are free of any side effects.
+>5.
+The UI components don't need any service mocks, they just use the hardcoded data, with which one can play around in such a catalogue like storybook.
+>6.
+In case of the local form validation (a side-effect free and sync which is most often the case) you have the best chances to ship an already completely tested form in storybook.

 **Possible downsides/limitations**
 1. The bumping up to the next Angular major version might need a high refactoring effort.